How to judge a rune book:

 Also if you're willing to wait a while for shipping, "olvocustoms" makes a very nice and affordable set of "Elder" Futhark runes.
 A good mix of modern tech and old-school artisanship, they are CNC engraved (not burned!) from Ash wood and come in an old-school handmade fiber bag with drawstring.
 You do get a few spare blank tiles (not for "blank runes" or other such nonsense, but just for pre-testing oils and such in case you want to oil your rune set to weatherproof it).

 Lastly, if you want to gain a better understanding of Norse and Germanic cosmology and the unique mystical worldview of the ancient Skalds and Vitkar within which Runic rituals and practices developed, it is good to read the Eddas, especially the Poetic Edda, while understanding that it is heavy with metaphor and not every myth and legend was to be taken literally.
-There are several good translations out there.
-Olive Bray's and James Chisholm's are among the best of the popular ones.
+There are several translations out there.
+Olive Bray's and James Chisholm's are among the best free ones, though they still have some inaccuracies.
 (I would avoid recommending Lee Hollander's translation because it is so word-for-word as to destroy most of the symbolic language, and so jam-packed with obscure academic footnotes as to make the story almost disappear in a literal beaver's lodge of annotation.)

 A few of the stories, in particular Odin's Rune-Quest in the Hávamál, as well as the telling of Ragnarok and the Well of Wyrd, are heavily symbolic of the Runic journey and initiation from one state of awareness into another.